MicrosoftDocs/azure-docs/articles/automation/how-to/private-link-security.md

 ### Connect to a private endpoint

 Create a private endpoint to connect our network.
 You can create it in the [Azure portal Private Link center](https://portal.azure.com/#blade/Microsoft_Azure_Network/PrivateLinkCenterBlade/privateendpoints).
-Once your changes to publicNetworkAccess and private link are applied, it can take up to 35 minutes for them to take effect.
+Once your changes to publicNetworkAccess and Private Link are applied, it can take up to 35 minutes for them to take effect.

 In this section, you'll create a private endpoint for your Automation account.

-1. On the upper-left side of the screen, select **Create a resource > Networking > Private Link Center (Preview)**.
+1. On the upper-left side of the screen, select **Create a resource > Networking > Private Link Center**.

 2. In **Private Link Center - Overview**, on the option to **Build a private connection to a service**, select **Start**.